wanglab-broad/TEMPOmap/README.md

 4. ```Other cell lines``` (other data processing and RNA cytoplasmic translocation modeling and estimation in hiPSC-CM and skin cell dataset)

 ***

+### Other Info

+#### Citation
+If you find TEMPOmap useful for your work, please cite our paper: https://www.nature.com/articles/s41592-023-01829-8 (citation will be updated).

+#### Contact
+Contact us at jren@broadinstitute.org if you have any issues.

 #### Contributor